abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex4.md

 ## Task 1: Create a Logical Network for Azure Local VM

+In this task, you will create a logical network in the localboxcluster to enable VM connectivity with defined IP ranges, VLAN, DNS, and gateway.

 1. On the **Azure portal**, in search bar type **Resource groups (1)** and select **Resource groups (2)** under the services.

     ![](media/Ex3-0.png)